flyerhq/flutter_chat_ui/packages/flutter_chat_ui/README.md

 ## ✨ Features

 - 🔄 **Backend-agnostic**: Connect to any backend service.
+- 🧬 **Adaptable**: Perfect for real-time messengers, generative AI agents and LLM-based assistants, support platforms, and beyond.
 - 🎨 **Highly Customizable**: Tailor the UI with extensive theme options and builder functions.
 - 🧩 **Modular**: Pick and choose the features you want.
 You can change any part of the UI or swap it with your own custom implementation.
 - ⚡ **Performance Optimized**: Built for speed and smooth animations.